bcosca/fatfree/readme.md

 [pos] actual subset position
 ```

-The actual subset position returned will be NULL if the first argument of `paginate()` is a negative number or exceeeds the number of subsets found.
+The actual subset position returned will be NULL if the first argument of `paginate()` is a negative number or exceeds the number of subsets found.

 ### Virtual Fields